 Diagnosis is based on clinical signs, history, histopathology, and PCR identification (many of these viruses have not been successfully cultured).
 Histopathology often includes areas of acute, diffuse, severe coagulative necrosis in some tissues, and/or variable amounts of necrosis and mild inflammation.
 Large, finely granular basophilic to amphophilic intracytoplasmic inclusions are most commonly identified in spleen and kidney, although in severe infections, liver, heart, oral cavity, thymus, bone, gills, skeletal muscle, submucosa of the GI tract, and gonads are also affected.

 There is currently no treatment for megalocytiviruses other than depopulation.
-A vaccine is available internationally but not yet available in the USA.
+A vaccine is available internationally but not in the US.

 Infectious pancreatic necrosis is an acute, systemic, contagious disease of salmonid fry and fingerlings caused by a birnavirus.
 The virus is the archetype of the aquatic birnaviruses, which are further subdivided into two serotypes, A and B, that do not cross-react using serum neutralization.
 The serotype B group currently consists of only 10 isolates, all European in origin.
 In contrast, the A serotype contains >200 isolates that have been further subdivided into 9 serotypes, A1–A9.
-Morbidity and mortality occur only in young animals, usually < 3 g; however, virus can be isolated from survivors for the duration of their lives, resulting in a persistent carrier state.
-Recrudescence of disease in survivors has not been reported.
+Morbidity and mortality occur only in young animals, usually < 3 g.
+However, virus can be isolated from survivors for the duration of their lives, indicating a persistent carrier state, although recrudescence of disease in survivors has not been reported.
 The virus is vertically and horizontally transmitted, widespread, and reported worldwide, except in Iceland and Australia.
 Rainbow trout are highly susceptible to disease.
-In the USA, striped bass and their hybrids are recognized as potential carriers.
+In the US, striped bass and their hybrids are recognized as potential carriers.
 Other species affected include freshwater eels (Anguilla spp), yellowtail, turbot, sea bass, and menhaden, as well as aquatic invertebrates including molluscs and crustaceans.
-Brook trout are believed to be reservoirs of infection in the USA.
+Brook trout are believed to be reservoirs of infection in the US.

 Clinical infection is nonspecific.
 Diseased fish may be anorectic, ataxic, and display a corkscrew swimming pattern.
 Externally, fish are darkened; exophthalmia and external petechiation may be evident.
 Internally, petechiae may be visible on viscera; the gut is typically empty and may contain a yellow exudate.
 Fecal pseudocysts may be evident in the water column.
 Histologically, focal areas of coagulative necrosis involve acinar and islet cells of the pancreas and hematopoietic cells of the kidney.
 Intracytoplasmic viral inclusions may be visible in pancreatic acinar cells.
 Infection should be confirmed with viral isolation followed by serum neutralization.
 Most fish cell lines are susceptible.
 The virus can also be identified using fluorescent antibody, complement fixation, and ELISA techniques.
 There is no treatment for infected fish, but avoidance can be accomplished by purchase of SPF stocks, quarantine, and disinfection of eggs with iodophores (20–50 mg/L).
 Infectious pancreatic necrosis is not regulated by the USDA, but state regulations exist in various parts of the country.

 The betanodaviruses are an emerging group of viruses infecting >40 different species of primarily marine fish worldwide.
 Susceptible species include red drum, cobia, barramundi, tuna, groupers, flatfishes, surgeonfishes, lemonpeel angelfish, the orbicularis batfish, and tilapia.
 The resulting disease is also known as viral nervous necrosis (VNN) and viral encephalopathy and retinopathy.
 A few freshwater species have also been reported as susceptible.
 Betanodaviruses can infect tropical, subtropical, or cold-temperate species, with species susceptibilities and optimal temperature ranges varying depending on the strain of the virus.
-Four different genotypes are currently recognized, and VNN is reportable to USDA-APHIS and the OIE.
+Four different genotypes are currently recognized.
 As a group, betanodaviruses can infect fish at temperatures ranging from approximately 15°–30°C.

 Histopathologically, in properly fixed samples of affected CNS tissue (brain, spinal cord, retina of the eye), the presence of severe vacuolation is a hallmark of the disease.
-Disease and pathogen confirmation is based on clinical signs, species, histopathology, immunofluorescent antibody techniques, and PCR.
+Disease and pathogen confirmation are based on clinical signs, species, histopathologic findings, immunofluorescent antibody techniques, and PCR assay.